MMRec: Simplifying Multimodal Recommendation: Introduction

 \section{Introduction}

-Multimodal recommendation models is a raising trend in current research community due to the following reasons: \begin{itemize} \item The prevalence of multimodal information (\eg images, texts and videos); \item Leveraging multimodal information in recommendation can address the sparsity of interaction data~\cite{zhou2022bootstrap, zhou2022tale}; \item The maturity of recent researches on multimodal learning in NLP and CV domains~\cite{radford2021learning}. \end{itemize} Compared with the conventional recommender systems~\cite{zhang2022diffusion, zhou2022layer, zhou2021selfcf} that solely leverage user-item interactions for recommendation, multimodal models involves the processes of preprocessing information from multiple modalities (\eg $k$-coring user/item filtering, data splitting, vectorizing multimodal information, aligning items IDs with their multimodal information), fusing multimodal information \etc. On the one hand, these tedious processes impede the progress of multimodal recommendation research.
+Multimodal recommendation models is a raising trend in current research community due to the following reasons: \begin{itemize} \item The prevalence of multimodal information (\eg images, texts and videos); \item Leveraging multimodal information in recommendation can address the sparsity of interaction data~\cite{zhou2023bootstrap, zhou2023enhancing, zhou2022tale, zhou2023comprehensive}; \item The maturity of recent researches on multimodal learning in NLP and CV domains~\cite{radford2021learning, baltruvsaitis2018multimodal}. \end{itemize} Consequently, the multimodal recommendation paradigm has incrementally metamorphosed into an indispensable cornerstone of digital media platforms.
+This evolution empowers these platforms to deliver tailored recommendations to users.
+This is achieved by simultaneously scrutinizing historical user interactions and the multifaceted modalities of items~\cite{zhou2023comprehensive}.
+Compared with the conventional recommender systems~\cite{zhang2022diffusion, zhou2023layer, zhou2023selfcf, jing2023capturing} that solely leverage user-item interactions for recommendation, multimodal models involves the processes of preprocessing information from multiple modalities (\eg $k$-coring user/item filtering, data splitting, vectorizing multimodal information, aligning items IDs with their multimodal information), fusing multimodal information \etc. On the one hand, these tedious processes impede the progress of multimodal recommendation research.
 On the other hand, the wide variety of preprocessing methods make the models difficult to reproduce its performance and compare fairly with others.

 To address these issues, we present \tool, an open-source toolbox that simplifies the research on multimodal recommendation. \tool provides a full stack toolbox that includes data preprocessing, multimodal recommendation models, multimodal information fusion, performance evaluation to minimize the cost of implementation and comparison of novel models or baselines.
+The objective of \tool is to establish a benchmarking system that ensures the fair comparison of multimodal models in an efficient and non-laborious manner.
 The toolbox is highly configurable and user-friendly.